 Swelling in your child’s throat is a common cause of acquired torticollis.
 The tissues around your child’s upper spine relax as a result of the swelling.
 Their vertebrae shift out of their regular place as a result of this.
 Their neck muscles spasm, as a result, causing their head to tilt to one side.
 The swelling might result from an illness, an accident, or something else entirely.
 Torticollis can occur for a variety of reasons, including:

 - Arthritis of the neck.

-- Sandifer syndrome, an uncommon illness in which GERD and neck spasms coexist.
+- Sandifer syndrome is an uncommon illness in which GERD and neck spasms coexist.

-- Grisel’s syndrome, an uncommon consequence following ear, nose, and throat (ENT) surgery or infections in the head and neck.
+- Grisel’s syndrome is an uncommon consequence following ear, nose, and throat (ENT) surgery or infections in the head and neck.

 To diagnose torticollis, your baby’s healthcare professional will do a physical examination.
 They’ll assess how twisted or slanted your baby’s head appears.
 They’ll also search for swollen or tight muscles in your baby’s neck.
 Your baby’s healthcare professional may prescribe tests like these, depending on the severity of the condition.

 - A neck and head CT scan.